 This is a healthy superfood smoothie for you, your dog, rabbits and other small furry animals.
 Place some kale in a food processor along with ice cubes and give it a quick blast until it becomes slush.

 Ice cubes are great for dogs.

 One of the things my dogs love is a second bowl of water.
 Take a bowl and fill it just over half with water.
 Place it in your freezer overnight.
-Now place it net to the normal water bowl.
-Not only will they enjoy licking it t but they also have a second bowl of cool water as it defrosts.
+Now, place it next to the normal water bowl.
+They will enjoy licking it t and have a second bowl of cool water as it defrosts.

 You may also be interested in our article on How to help your dog cope with the summer heat

-A lot of vegetables can be blitzed in the food processor and frozen to make healthy summer treats for dogs
+Many vegetables can be blitzed in the food processor and frozen to make healthy summer dog treats.